Joanne Woodward: Early career

-In 1952, Woodward made her first television appearance on an episode of Robert Montgomery Presents entitled "Penny."
-She also tried out for roles on the stage, becoming an understudy during the run of the William Inge drama Picnic in 1953–1954.
-It was here that she met her future husband Paul Newman, although at this time he was still married to his first wife Jacqueline Witte.
+In 1952, Woodward made her first television appearance on an episode of Robert Montgomery Presents titled "Penny".
+She also auditioned for roles on the stage, becoming an understudy during the run of the William Inge drama Picnic in 1953–1954.
+It was there that she met her future husband Paul Newman, although at that time he was still married to his first wife, Jacqueline Witte.

 Woodward appeared in many other TV drama shows such as Tales of Tomorrow, Goodyear Playhouse, Danger, The Philco-Goodyear Television Playhouse, You Are There, The Web, The Ford Television Theatre, The Elgin Hour, Robert Montgomery Presents, Armstrong Circle Theatre, The Star and the Story, Omnibus, Star Tonight, and Ponds Theater.

-Woodward's first feature film was a post-Civil War Western, Count Three and Pray (1955).
+Woodward's first feature film was a post–Civil War Western, Count Three and Pray (1955).
 Woodward was billed second, and played a strong-willed orphan.
 She was signed to a long-term contract by 20th Century Fox in January 1956.
 For her next role, she starred in A Kiss Before Dying (1956) as an heiress pursued by a college student (Robert Wagner) who will stop at nothing to win her over.

-Woodward's career would continue to include TV, stage and feature film acting.
+Woodward's career included TV, stage and feature film acting.
 In 1956 she returned to Broadway to star in The Lovers.
 It had only a brief run (but was later filmed as The War Lord (1965)).
 She also appeared on television drama shows including Philco Playhouse, The 20th Century-Fox Hour, The United States Steel Hour, General Electric Theater, Four Star Playhouse, Alfred Hitchcock Presents, Kraft Theatre, The Alcoa Hour, Studio One in Hollywood, and Climax.

 Film stardom

-In 1957, Woodward astounded audiences and critics alike with her stellar performance as the lead in The Three Faces of Eve.
-Here she portrayed a woman with three distinct personalities — a southern housewife, a sexually voracious 'bad girl,' and a normal young woman — and gave each their own unique voices and gestures.
-For her work on the film, Woodward won an Academy Award for Best Actress.
+In 1957, Woodward astounded audiences and critics alike with her performance in The Three Faces of Eve.
+She portrayed a woman with three distinct personalities — a southern housewife, a sexually voracious "bad girl", and a young woman — and gave each their own unique voices and gestures.
+For her work on the film, Woodward won an Academy Award for Best Actress in a dress she sewed herself, the only Best Actress winner to date to do so.